yainit/kernels/4.9/Readme.md

 ANNOTATIONS, CHANGES :
 ============================================

-Patchsets for the 4.9, announced with long term support, are coming soon ........
+Unified patchsets for the 4.9, announced with long term support, are available over 4.9.5 composed to a running kernel, with extractions from Gentoo, ClearOS, Con Kolivas MuQSS, TCP-Stealth, UKSM, BFQ, Ubuntu-12.13, OpenSuSE, Fedora, Mageia, PCLinuxOS, Puppylinux, YaIniT and some special Scheduler modifications, made available since 4.1.

 ------------------------------------------------------------------------------------------------------------------

-2016-12-08,
+2017-01-21,

 Dieter Miosga